DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 * **[Statsmodels](https://pypi.python.org/pypi/statsmodels).**  The basic statistics package.

 * **[Scikit-learn](http://scikit-learn.org/stable/).** A package for "[machine learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/)," which is the name computer scientists give to data work.
-CS people have done some cool things.
-They're also really good at naming things:  machine learning, visualization, support vector machine, random forests.
+CS people have done some cool things with data.
+They're also really good at naming things:  machine learning, visualization, support vector machines, random forests.

 * **[NLTK](http://www.nltk.org/).**  The so-called Natural Language Toolkit processes text.
 Here "natural language" means "words."
 Investors, for example, might process the words used in financial reports to detect mood or sentiment.
 One of our students is using NLTK to analyze tweets.
 The big-picture idea is that data can be anything, not just numbers.